GCFI75 – Fort Walton – Destin, Florida

 GCFI Travel Awards

-GCFI in partnership with the Harte Research Institute will offer two travel awards of US$750 each to eligible students to help offset travel costs to GCFI74.
+GCFI will offer two travel awards of US$750 each to eligible students to help offset travel costs to GCFI74.
 The deadline for students to apply for this award is July 31, 2022.
 Complete instructions and eligibility requirements are on the GCFI Student Travel Awards web page.
 Students will be notified of acceptance/rejection of their application by September 1, 2022.
 Students may apply for a travel award and for consideration for the Student Achievement Award in the same year.
 Students who received the GCFI72 Student Achievement Award are not eligible for a travel award.

 Ron Schmied Scholarship